osxmidi/LinVst/Make-Guide/README.md

 sudo make install
 ```
-Installs lin-vst-server.exe and lin-vst-server.exe.so to `/usr/bin` and installs linvst.so to `/vst` in the source code folder (lin-vst-serverst for standalone window version)
+Installs lin-vst-serverxxxx.exe and lin-vst-serverxxxxx.exe.so to `/usr/bin` and installs linvst.so into the vst folder in the source code folder.

-The default Makefile is for 64 bit vst's only (embedded window).
+The default Makefile is for 64 bit vst's only.

-Makefile-embed-6432 and Makefile-standalone-6432 build a LinVst version that autodetects and automatically runs both 64 bit vst's and 32 bit vst's (also installs lin-vst-server32.exe and lin-vst-server32.exe.so to `/usr/bin` for 32 bit vst support) (lin-vst-server32st for standalone window version)
+Makefile-64-32bit builds a LinVst version that runs both 64 bit vst's and 32 bit vst's.

+Defining EMBEDRESIZE enables vst window resizing (may not work for all DAW's).

+Defining NOFOCUS enables an alternative keyboard/mouse focus operation

+See Makefile comments for define options.

-Makefile-standalone-64 (64 bit vsts only) is for a standalone window version.
+The Standalone folder contains makefiles for a standalone window version.

-Defining TRACKTIONWM makes a Tracktion embedded window compatible version (lin-vst-servertrack.exe lin-vst-servertrack.exe.so (lin-vst-servertrack32.exe lin-vst-servertrack32.exe.so) installed to `/usr/bin`).

 Undefining WINONTOP for the standalone window versions will make a standalone window version that has standard window behaviour (not an on top window).

-Defining EMBEDRESIZE enables vst window resizing for the embedded window version (currently only working with Linux Reaper).

-Defining FOCUS enables an alternative keyboard focus operation where the plugin keyboard focus is given up when the mouse pointer leaves the plugin window.

-See Makefile comments for define options.

-The 32bitonly folder contains makefiles for 32 bit systems and 32 bit vst's only and contains makefiles for Linux 32bit only systems and makes and installs lin-vst-server32lx (lin-vst-server32lxst for standalone window version) to `/usr/bin`.
+The 32bitonly folder contains makefiles for Linux 32 bit systems and 32 bit vst's only.